 Multi Use Games Area and Table Tennis

 The Multi-Use Games Area is a fenced hard-standing area suitable for basketball, football or any other game you’d like to try!
 Free to use, just turn up and play.
 The cement constructed table-tennis can be used by anyone, just bring bats and balls.
-Please note that the table is currently awaiting repair, but can still be safely used.

 Facilities and Accessibility